meredithspalmer/NatGeo-AI/EdgeImpulse.md

   <img src="https://i.imgur.com/srhTOq7.png" width="600"/>
 </p>

 Next, we get to choose what type of Edge Impulse project we want to create.
-Select "Audio", but note the many different types of input data that can be used to train a machine learning model!
+Select **Audio**, but note the many different types of input data that can be used to train a machine learning model!

 <p align="center">
   <img src="https://i.imgur.com/LA37Fmw.png" width="600"/>